IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 1. Overview

-The architecture has two always-on components, three intelligent agents (LLM-backed), and three deterministic scripts (plain code, no LLM):
+The architecture has two always-on components, three intelligent agents (LLM-backed), six deterministic scripts (plain code, no LLM), and a shared runtime library:

 • HTTP server — receives inbound envelopes; writes them to inbox/; runs continuously as a user service

-• Scheduler — a minimal script on a timer (no LLM); decides which component to run next; invokes it; waits for completion; updates state
+• Scheduler — a minimal script on a timer (no LLM); decides which component to run next; drains all triggered work per tick; updates state

 • Three intelligent agents — reader, author, and compactor; require an LLM for judgment, content generation, or summarization; each reads a prompt file plus shared state

-• Three deterministic scripts — delivery, network, and maintenance; implement mechanical operations as ordinary code; no LLM required
+• Three scheduled scripts — delivery, network, and maintenance; implement mechanical operations as ordinary code; no LLM required

 │ Scheduler (timer, no LLM) │